 Partnership with other Professionals and Sources of Support

 The following document outlines the guidance and practice early years providers follow, in order to help children and young people with SEND, and their families.

-All funded entitlement information for 2, 3 and 4 year olds, including how to apply, can be found by on the Early Years funding Padlet.
-Click here to access the Early Years Funding Padlet.
+All funded entitlement information for 2, 3 and 4 year olds, including how to apply, can be found on our Northumberland Early Years SharePoint Site in the ‘Funding’ section – click here for information on how to access the site.

 Early Years providers can also apply for additional funding from the Early Years Inclusion Fund if a child needs additional support.

 If a child is in receipt of Disability Living Allowance their Early Years provider may be entitled to the Disability Access Fund.